Benefits for Clients and Advisors

 We understand that many people wait until late in the calendar year to make charitable giving decisions.
-We offer several options, but the two most popular at this time of year are Charitable Gift Annuities and the IRA Charitable Rollover.
+We offer several options, but the two most popular near the end of the year are the IRA Charitable Rollover and Charitable Gift Annuities.

 - To guarantee that a required minimum distribution from an IRA is counted for 2018, IRA transfers should be initiated by December 14.
 Please note that IRA assets cannot add to or create a donor advised fund, Charitable Checking AccountSM, charitable gift annuity, or pooled life income fund.
 Check out appropriate fund options for IRA transfers.

 - Clients with advised funds at the Community Foundation should make grant recommendations by December 14 to guarantee distribution to their favorite charities this year.